Rent vs Buy: The Definitive Guide

 On the other side, renting does not offer an opportunity for building equity, and your rent may go up at any moment.
 Further, you are at the landlord’s mercy, like being asked to move or having your maintenance requests deferred.

-There is no right or wrong answer on whether you should buy or rent.
+There is no right or wrong answer to whether you should buy or rent a home.
 The decision depends on your current finances and life situation, something that may change in the future.
-No matter the choice you make, it is critical that make an informed one based on your individual requirements and needs.
+No matter the choice you make, it is critical that make an informed decision, one based on your individual requirements and needs.

 About the Author

-Top Wellington Realtor, Michelle Gibson, wrote: “Rent vs Buy: The Definitive Guide”
+Top Wellington Realtor, Michelle Gibson, wrote: “Rent vs Buy: The Definitive Guide for Choosing a New Home”

 Michelle has been specializing in residential real estate since 2001 throughout Wellington Florida and the surrounding area.
 Whether you’re looking to buy, sell or rent she will guide you through the entire real estate transaction.
 If you’re ready to put Michelle’s knowledge and expertise to work for you call or e-mail her today.